wpxqw/mwqc/docs/README.md

 - **If inquiry cart has multiple hidden-priced products, which product's price text is used in the inquiry cart totals?**
 The text of the first hidden-priced product that was added to the inquiry cart.

+- **Can customer add a hidden-priced product to shopping cart?**
+Yes.
+If you don't want to allow it, enable "Revoke Cart" for that product.

+- **Can customer checkout a hidden-priced product?**
+Yes.
+If you don't want to allow it, enable "Revoke Cart" for that product.

+- **Will the price of a hidden-priced product hidden or visible during checkout?**
+It will be visible.
+We don't disturb shopping and checkout form in any way.

 - **Is output of *[mwqc_cart_4_email]* shortcode plain text or HTML?**
 It is HTML.
 If inquiry form is made in Contact Form 7, you will need to mark the " Use HTML content type" checkbox on the mail tab on the form edit screen in backend.
 Gravity Forms by default sends HTML email.